twidi/streamdeckfs/README.md

 - references (explained later, but see this as a way to have templates, or to repeat keys on pages, or have many times the same key with a few differences)

-The program will look at the directory passed on the command line and read all the configuration from directories and files.
+`streamdeckify` will look at the directory passed on the command line and read all the configuration from directories and files.

 And while running, it will catch any changes to them to update in real-time the StreamDeck